krasserm/bot-with-plan/gba/tools/search/README.md

 ## Search Wikipedia tool

-The [SearchWikipediaTool](../tools/search/search_wikipedia.py) is a RAG-based search tool designed for efficient searches in a local Wikipedia dataset.
+The [SearchWikipediaTool](../tools/search/search_wikipedia.py) is a RAG-based search tool designed for efficient search in a local Wikipedia dataset.

-The tool utilizes locally stored, quantized search indices for memory and runtime-efficient nearest neighbor search within the dataset.
+The tool utilizes multiple locally stored, quantized search indices for memory and runtime-efficient nearest neighbor searches in the dataset.
-Given a search query the tool retrieves the most relevant text nodes from Wikipedia articles and synthesizes responses using a large language model (LLM).
+Given a search query, the tool retrieves the most relevant text nodes from Wikipedia articles and synthesizes responses using a large language model (LLM).

 _Note: the dataset has a knowledge cutoff of November 2023._